 IAN is a 501c4 nonprofit advocacy organization.

 Susan brings over 30 years of experience in nonprofit management, advocacy, and grassroots organizing to IAN.
 She has led multiple initiatives across diverse sectors, including health, housing, the arts, peacebuilding, and anti-discrimination.
 Susan also has a background in music, specializing in opera, musical theater, and choral performance.
+She lives and works in the beautiful San Francisco Bay Area.

 Julie Marzouk is an attorney, author, and activist with over fifteen years of experience in both private and nonprofit sectors.
 She began her legal career at Bingham McCutchen before directing the Immigration Unit of the Public Law Center.
 Julie also served as an Associate Law Professor at Chapman University, leading the Family Protection Clinic.